cyamann/DEUCAFE/README.md

 # DEUCAFE

-This is an simulation about the semaphores.
+This is an simulation about multi-threads, mutexes and semaphores.